johnnovak/RML-Amiga/docs/docs/games/g-j.md

 ## Heimdall 2: Into the Hall of Worlds (CD32)

+- CD32 extras: CD Audio music, extra animations.

 - This is the best version of the game that features all animations and a full CD Audio soundtrack.

 - Needs a gamepad (it's very hard to play with keyboard mappings).

 - You can only save in the Hall of Worlds by finding a special book.
   Unfortunately, this saving mechanism is buggy---it's possible to end up in a state where you're unable to revisit other worlds, preventing you from completing the game.
 Using save states is recommended instead (which isn't considered cheating because you can save anywhere in the OCS and AGA versions).

+## Inherit the Earth (CD32)

+- Unreleased official English version.

+- The game is completable with some minor issues: movement is often sluggish, the "use" command sometimes misfires (e.g., it attempts to use the object on itself), and it may oocassionally crash.
+Make sure to save often.

+- To skip the lengthy intro sequence, press the red and blue controller buttons.

 ## IK+